Donald Stovel Macdonald: Honours and awards

 In 1994, Macdonald was made a Companion of the Order of Canada.
 He received honorary degrees from the Colorado School of Mines, the University of New Brunswick, Carleton University, and the University of Toronto (Doctor of Sacred Letters, Trinity College, University of Toronto).

 Personal life

-Macdonald married Ruth Hutchison (dec.) in 1961, and their four daughters are Leigh, Nikki, Althea, and Sonja.
-Nikki Macdonald served as a senior advisor to Jean Chrétien during his time as Prime Minister.
+Macdonald married Ruth Hutchison (dec.
+1987) in 1961, and their four daughters are Leigh, Nikki, Althea, and Sonja.
+Nikki Macdonald served as a senior advisor to Jean Chrétien during his time as prime minister.

 In 1988, he married Adrian Merchant Lang, the daughter of Sally Merchant.
 From her prior marriage to Otto Lang, she had seven children: Maria (d.
-1991), Timothy, Gregory, Andrew, Elisabeth, Adrian, and Amanda Lang.
+1991), Timothy Lang, Gregory, Andrew, Elisabeth, Adrian, and Amanda Lang.
 They have fifteen grandchildren.

 Macdonald died at his home in Toronto on October 14, 2018.

 Electoral record

 Archives

 There is a Donald Stovel MacDonald fonds at Library and Archives Canada.